 - 3 additional pints of blood every year

 For example, you could go with Plan G, which offers all the same coverage as Plan F above, save for the Medicare Part B deductible.
-This deductible will run you $147 every time it is charged.
+This deductible will run you $183 once per year for 2017.
 If you don’t think that you will be charged that expense often, then it could definitely benefit you to go with Plan G instead of Plan F. You could end up saving quite a bit of money.

 Or if you want a plan that is even cheaper and has slightly less coverage, then you may be interested in Plan N. This one copies Plan G almost exactly.
 That means it has all the same coverage as Plan F listed up above.
 And while it also leave off the Part B deductible, it further limits your coverage by leaving off Part B excess charges.
 Those charges will vary considerably and will depend on the kind of treatment you undergo.